louiselalanne/PacmanGame/README.md

 </br>
 Feito por: Louise Lalanne.</br>
 </br>
-This is the README file for the app tema de aniverásario app.
+This is the README file for the Pacman Game.
 It's a great place to write down some notes about how your app works.
 For starters, here is some information about the other files in this folder.